 If storing fudge on the counter, remember to keep it away from light and heat.

-For the refrigerator, be sure to store in an airtight container so it doesn’t pick up odors from the fridge.
+For the refrigerator, be sure to store it in an airtight container so it doesn’t pick up odors from the fridge.

 In the freezer, be sure to double-wrap to ensure your fudge retains its’ quality for as long as possible.

 The length of time your fudge lasts in the freezer depends on the ingredients in the fudge and how well the fudge is wrapped.